moayyadsaleh/harmony-heaven-hotel/README.md

 # harmony-heaven-hotel
-The Hotel Website is a responsive and visually appealing website designed to provide information about a hotel and its amenities.
+This repository represents a responsive and visually appealing website designed to provide information about a hotel and its amenities.
 It aims to create an immersive user experience by incorporating modern web design techniques.

 I used the following technologies in order to create the website:
 HTML for creating the structure and content of web pages.